 His hero Rimbaud encouraged authors to take up a "scummy" appearance and attitude to fight the antiseptic falseness of middle-class morality.
 Celine, another influence, told the truth in a thousand forbidden ways.
 Miller writes with these authors at his back.

-Baudelaire, Gide, and Genet were also part of this literary school of social combat.
+Baudelaire, Gide, and, later, Genet were also part of this literary school of social combat.
 This describes part of their work, at any rate.
 They went out of their way to challenge norms, creating rebellious and sometimes low-life protagonists to strike blows against pious gatekeepers.
 Genet's glorified young gay criminals and prostitutes were indeed shocking, though he was beloved by literary authors.

 For the most part, the French understand that exploration of taboo subjects and "crude" protagonists was part of their method and forgive them, or love them all the more.